-Not all regions of the nations have bad air, but in general the air is less healthy than the air in other nations with stricter air regulations.
-However, it is important to monitor the air quality around you.
+Not all regions of the nations have bad air, but in general, the air is less healthy than the air in other nations with stricter air regulations.
+However, it is essential to monitor the air quality around you.
 Things like forest fires can substantially change the quality of air.
-During 2020, Portland, OR, and Seattle, WA, ranked as the top two cities with the worst air quality for over a week because of forest fires.
+In 2020, Portland, OR, and Seattle, WA, ranked as the top two cities with the worst air quality for over a week because of forest fires.

-The air quality outside can affect the air indoors, but even if the outdoor air is fairly clean, the air inside can be dirty.
+The air quality outside can affect the air indoors, but even if the outdoor air is relatively clean, the air inside can be dirty.
 The skin cells and hair from you and your family, pet dander, water droplets, and food are just a few things that contribute to PM in your home.
-Viruses and germs are also more potent inside because you are in closer contact to other people.
-While outdoor air quality is a concern, it is indoor air that tends to be more hazardous to your lungs.
+Viruses and germs are also more potent inside because you are in closer contact with other people.
+While outdoor air quality is a concern, indoor air tends to be more hazardous to your lungs.

 Health Implications of PM 2.5

 Long-term exposure is considered to last for months to years.
-Often people who have long-term exposure live in a place with polluted air or places with high PM levels.
+People who have long-term exposure often live in polluted air or areas with high PM levels.
 It can reduce the effectiveness of a person’s lungs, even if that person does not initially have any respiratory issues.
 People are more likely to develop chronic bronchitis.
 Many years of exposure can also reduce a person’s life expectancy.

 If you don’t have any respiratory or heart conditions, you may suffer from the following symptoms: